 I’m Sophie Ann Perry, and I work to increase shared decision making around our future.
-This work mainly takes the form of PEST which the acronym for Public Engagement with Science and Technology, but I also love working on arts, culture and youth projects that focus on creating change through shared innovation and opportunity.
+This work mainly takes the form of PEST which the acronym for Public Engagement with Science and Technology, but I also work regularly on arts, culture and community projects that focus on creating change through shared innovation and opportunity.